AndyJPG/serverless-mailer/README.md

     }
 }
 ````
-> ERROR: If the email fails to send, check your email if it is correct or verified.
+> ERROR: If the email failed to send, check your email to see if it is correct or verified.
-> Also make sure the region of verified email is same as the region in `serverless.yml` file
+> Also make sure the region of the verified email is the same as the region in `serverless.yml` file
 > under the provider.

 ### Before deploy
-Last step before deploy lambda function.
+Last step before deploy application.

-You will need to go to `handler.js`, and in the headers where
+You will need to go to `handler.js`, and in the headers where the code as below
 ````
 'Access-Control-Allow-Origin' : '*'
 ````